Kitware/SMQTK/docs/release_notes/since-last-release.md

   * Added ``CaffeDescriptorGenerator`` implementation, which is more generalized and model agnostic, using the Caffe python interface.

+Documentation

+  * Added web-service documentation directory and moved applicable documentation files there.

+  * Added more/better documentation on IQR demonstration application.

+  * Added documentation on saving IQR state and training/using a supervised classifier based on it.

 Tools / Scripts

   * Added descriptor compute script that reads from a file-list text file